Bloomca/blog/_posts/2018-1-27-asynchronous-reduce-in-javascript.md

 Reduce is a very powerful concept, coming from the functional programming (also known as `fold`), which allows to build any other iteration function – `sum`, `product`, `map`, `filter` and so on.
 However, how can we achieve asynchronous reduce, so requests are executed consecutively, so we can, for example, use previous results in the future calls?

-> In our example, I won't use previous result, but rely on the fact that we need to execute this requests in this specific order
+> In our example, I won't use previous result, but rely on the fact that we need to execute these requests in this specific order

 Let's start with a naïve implementation, using just normal iteration: